sely1724/social-network-api/README.md

 ## Your Task

-MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
-Over the last part of this course, you’ll use several of the technologies that social networking platforms use in their full-stack applications.
-Because the foundation of these applications is data, it’s important that you understand how to build and structure the API first.

 Your Challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.

 No seed data is provided, so you’ll need to create your own data using Insomnia after you’ve created your API.